nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 The Arduino Mega was selected for these two microcontrollers because it has a comfortable cushion for the I/O constraint, and allows us to seperate and design the controller system modularly.

 Two microcontrollers are being used so that the design is modular and can be split up in a way that makes sense.
-The controllers are mostly driving motor controller, with PWM and digital outputs, and those actions are not computationally expensive.
+The controllers are mostly driving motor controllers with PWM and digital outputs, and those actions are not computationally expensive.

 The object sorting has a color sensor which will send data at $400\ \frac{kbits}{sec}$, and the Arduino Mega, and the clock of the microcontroler is 16 MHz and with the prescale set to 128 by default, this means that the digital pins can be sampled at $150\ \frac{kbits}{sec}$.
 The the 128 prescale can be changed, so this can be updated to our requirements.
+Analysis is shown below.

-The object storage subsystem has proximaty sensors which outputs at 145 Hz, which will be sufficient for out use case of only needing to know when the silos are full.
+The object storage subsystem has proximaty sensors which outputs at 145 Hz, which will be sufficient for our use case of only needing to know when the silos are full.
 This is not something that needs to be sampled at an extremely high speed.
+Analysis is shown below.

 ## Electronic Schematic